 The financial report has been prepared on the going concern basis.
-The Group has made a loss for the year of \$1,735,077 (2011: Loss of \$2,174,951).
-The Group has Accumulated Losses of \$14,567,460 (2011: Accumulated Losses of \$12,832,383).
-The balance of cash and cash equivalents at 30 June 2012 is \$578,022 (2011: Cash and cash equivalents \$1,648,786).
+The Group has made a profit for the year of \$554,343 (2012: Loss of \$1,735,077).
+The Group has Accumulated Losses of \$14,013,117 (2012: Accumulated Losses of \$14,567,460).
+The balance of cash and cash equivalents at 30 June 2013 is \$835,001 (2012: Cash and cash equivalents \$578,022).
 The Group has prepared cash flow forecasts for the next twelve months that show that the Group will be able to meet its debts as and when they fall due.
-These cash flow forecasts are based on a number of assumptions in particular about the Group's ability to meet projected sales levels, additional capital being raised and approval of the Research and Development Tax Incentive claim.
+These cash flow forecasts are based on a number of assumptions in particular about the Group's ability to meet projected sales levels, and approval of the Research and Development Tax Incentive claim.

 The directors are of the opinion that there are reasonable grounds to believe that the company will meet projected revenue, retain overheads at budget levels and receive the Research and Development Tax Incentive claim.
-As disclosed in Note 30, subsequent to year end, the Group has successfully raised \$1.996m and will shortly lodge a Research and Development Tax Incentive claim for \$1m.
+As disclosed in Note 30, subsequent to year end, the Group will shortly lodge a Research and Development Tax Incentive claim for \$1.04m.
 The directors are continuing to monitor cash flows on a weekly basis and tightly managing discretionary expenditure.
 On this basis the directors believe the adoption of the going concern basis of accounting is justified.
 However, should this position change the Group may not be able to pay its debts as and when they fall due and may be required to realise assets and extinguish liabilities other than in the normal course of business and at amounts different to those stated in the financial statements.
 The financial statements do not include any adjustment relating to the recoverability and classification of recorded assets nor to the amount and classification of liabilities that might be necessary should the Group not continue as a going concern.